ischrot/ischrot.github.io/teaching/ss22/seminar.md

 : CG-Methods
   :   - J. Nocedal, S.J.
 Wright.
 Numerical Optimization, Springer, 2006.
 Ch.
 5, pp. 101–133.
       - Published papers about new research results on the field of nonlinear CG-methods

+  Active set methods for NLPs with vanishing constraints :   - C. Kirches, A. Potschka, H.G.
+Bock and S. Sager.
+A parametric active set method for quadratic programs with vanishing constraints.

+  Penalty and augmented Lagrangian methods
+  :   -  J. Nocedal, S.J.
+Wright.
+Numerical Optimization, Springer, 2006.
+Ch.
+17, pp. 497–527.

+  SQP with indefinite Hessian approximations
+  :   - D. Janka.
+Sequential quadratic programming with indefinite Hessian approximations for nonlinear optimum experimental design for parameter estimation in differential–algebraic equations.
+PhD Thesis.
+Heidelberg.
+(2015).
+      - D. Janka, C. Kirches, S. Sager and A. Wachter.
+An SR1/BFGS SQP algorithm for nonconvex nonlinear programs with block-diagonal Hessian matrix (2016).

+  BFGS-SQP Method for nonsmooth, nonconvex, costrained optimization :   - F.E.
+Curtis et. al. BFGS-SQP Method for nonsmooth, nonconvex, constrained optimization and its evaluation using relative minimization profiles.
+Optimization Methods and Software (2017)

+  Interior-point filter line-search algorithm for NLP :   - A. Wachter and L.T., Biegler.
+On the implementation of an interior-point filter line-search algorithm for large-scale nonlinear programming.
+Math.
+Program., Ser.
+A (2005).

+  A dual Newton strategy for the efficient soulution of sparse QPs arising in SQP-based nonlinear model predictive control :   - J. Frasch,M. Vukov, H.J.
+Ferreau and M. Diehl.
+A dual Newton strategy for the efficient solution of sparse quadratic programs arising in SQP-based nonlinear MPC.
+      - J. Frasch.
+Parallel Algorithms for Optimization of Dynamic Systems in Real-Time.
+PhD Thesis, KU Leuven and U Magdeburg, 2014.

+  Global optimization methods
+  :   - C.S.
+Adjiman et. al. A global optimization method, $$ \alpha $$ BB, for general twice-differentiable constrained NLPs - I. Theoretical advances.
+Computers Chem.
+Engng Vol.2 No. 9, pp. 1137-1158.
+(1998).
+      - C. A. Meyer and C. A. Floudas.
+Convex underestimation of twice continuously differentiable functions by piecewise quadratic pertubation: spline $$ \alpha $$ BB underestimators.

+  Robust nonconvex optimization
+  :   -  B. Houska.
+Robust Optimization of Dynamic Systems.
+Chapter 3-4.
+(2011).

 [prosem]: ss22/proseminar.md